Jamie-Winfield/SimpleCSV/README.md

 A single header CSV reader written for C++.

+To use the reader simply clone and include the header file in your project

 # Examples

 To load a CSV file into the reader you simply pass the path to the file to the reader, this must be a file ending in the .csv extension.